aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 sudo initctl restart jupyter-server --no-wait
 ```

+After issuing the command, your Jupyter interface will probably freeze, which
+is expected.

-Then, reload your browser tab.
+Then, reload your browser tab, and enjoy the new experience.

 ### 1.5.2.
 Change terminal font size